scikit-hep/awkward/CONTRIBUTING.md

 Most pull requests are merged with the "squash and merge" feature, so details about commit history within a pull request are lost.
 Feel free, therefore, to commit with any frequency you're comfortable with.
 I like to make frequent commits to avoid losing work to a dead laptop, and to have more save-points to recover from.

 It is unnecessary to manually edit (rebase) your commit history.
-If, however, you do want to save a pull request as multiple commits on `master`, ask me and we'll discuss.
+If, however, you do want to save a pull request as multiple commits on `main`, ask me and we'll discuss.
+(The default branch is named `main`, not `master`.)

 ### Building and teseting locally